 - SIP is firstname.lastname@example.org

-I guarantee that by such configuration you make your and your user’s life much more complicated than it’s necessary.
-Let’s go through some scenarios that are the result of mess with UPNs, emails, and SIPs.
+I guarantee that with such a configuration you will make your and your user’s life much more complicated than it’s necessary.
+Let’s go through some scenarios that are the result of a mess with UPNs, emails, and SIPs.

 Second – he configures his cloud mailbox that is in the hybrid environment.
 He must then type his email (firstname.lastname@example.org) – if it’s different than the cloud login, he is asked for cloud credentials.
 Then he is transferred to Exchange on-premise, and another login window appears.
 He must type his SAM Account Name or UPN.